 - The Transcript Request Form is an online form available on the website under Student Forms.
 Current students have access to print unofficial transcripts at any time through the Populi system.

 - Student attendance is tracked through participation in weekly Discussion Board threads and timely submission of weekly assignments.
 Students are required to participate in the Discussion Board at least twice a week with at least 100 word responses.
 Late assignments are accepted only with prior notification by the student and permission from the instructor.

-- Students who wish to withdraw from a class must fill out a Withdrawal Form and email or mail the form to the Registrar’s Office.
+- Students who wish to withdraw from a course must fill out a Withdrawal Form and email or mail the form to the Registrar’s Office.
 The Withdrawal Form is available on the CCU website.
-Students may withdraw from a class within the first three weeks of the course.
-Students who withdraw after the end of the third week of class will receive an “Incomplete” on their transcript, unless first receiving approval to withdraw from the Registrar.
+Students may withdraw from a course within the first three weeks of the course.
+Students who withdraw after the end of the third week of course will receive an “Incomplete” on their transcript, unless first receiving approval to withdraw from the Registrar.

 Should a student need further assistance or clarification regarding a complaint, or should they need to inform the Transnational Association of Christian Colleges and Schools (TRACS), they may contact TRACS at: